-MicroCT-Based Imaging of Microvasculature in Bone and Peri-Implant Tissues
+MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

-The manuscript version (permalink) was automatically generated from microct-ana-unibe-ch/microvasculature-manuscript@692f135 on March 25, 2025.
-Changes of this version to the originally submitted version are visualized here on GitHub.
+The manuscript version (permalink) was automatically generated from microct-ana-unibe-ch/microvasculature-manuscript@5b2b43c on July 7, 2025.
+Changes of the present version to the submitted version are visualized here on GitHub.

 Authors